ANSI (Americal National Standards Institute) or FIPS (Federal Information Processing Standard) Codes sources:

 From the USGS.
 Clicakble map of counties in Michigan.
 The entire US is also available.
 The "National and global datasets" as well as the "Additional studies and data" tabs will contain links to the data.

 National Atlas of the United States

-tag you can download shapefiles, from agriculture to water, under the Raw Data section.
+link you can download shapefiles, from land cover to water.

 Bureau of Transportation Statistics: Transstats

 Recently redesigned, the information is not as easy as it once was to locate.

 The federal government's public gateway for providing access to geospatial information.
 A wide variety of data categories are available containing data from federal, state, local and private sources.
 Searchable via a text search or an interactive map.